Axolotl Care Hub Axolotl Care Hub The Complete Guide

 5. Does your axolotl eat eagerly at the next feeding?
 Normal behavior pattern

-Tip: If you answered “yes” to most of these, your axolotl is almost certainly behaving normally.
+Tip: If you answered “yes” to most of these, your axolotl is likely showing routine post-meal behavior.
 Read on to understand why.

 Why Do Axolotls Hide After Feeding?